 Written by: David Michod, Joel Edgerton

 A man has lost everything; one begins to wonder why he bothers to keep himself alive in this post-apocalyptic Australian outback.
 It is a stripped-out world that abandoned him long ago.
 He has no empathy for others, he cares for no one and nobody cares for him.
 This ruthless personality of Guy Pearce’s character (Eric) is introduced and gradually expanded upon; both through the tight, somewhat sparse but efficient script; and the many extended scenes of deafening silence with his face on screen.
 Most of the movie’s scenes feature Pearce and while he doesn’t say a lot, his face sure does.
 His behavior says even more.
 The silence is all the more unsettling thanks to the score, which stabs into the movie without warning.
 The score is much like the raw violence in that sense; it isn’t always there, but when it comes it is unexpected and brutal.

 As Eric and Rey broker a deal that can help them both, their tense relationship begins, ebbing and flowing dramatically in many unexpected ways as the movie unfolds.
 Many concepts are explored: what a world such as this can do to a man; his trust, faith, family, his concept of relationships, his will to live or to care about other life.
 The relationship that develops between Rey and Eric becomes more involved and complex after Eric takes it upon himself to bluntly explain to the simple Rey his incredibly bleak outlook on his life, and on Rey’s predicament in particular.
-In fact, this is more a character/relationship study than a ‘post-apocalyptic’ movie, which really pigeon-holes it.
-There is a reason the ‘collapse’ is never fully explored, and the world that has been created seems to be on the brink of another disaster.
+In fact, this is more a character/relationship study than a ‘post-apocalyptic’ movie.
+There is a reason the ‘collapse’ is never explored, and the world that has been created seems to be on the brink of another disaster.